One-state solution: Journalists

+Writing in Haaretz, Nehemia Shtrasler wrote that a single state would not function properly because the Jewish and Arab inhabitants would ultimately be more loyal to their respective communities than to the state, which would be an artificial construct attempting to unite two communities with their own national consciousness.
+He wrote that such a state would likely be racked by terrorism and civil war.

 On the aftermath of any hypothetical implementation of a one-state solution, Gershom Gorenberg wrote: "Palestinians will demand the return of property lost in 1948 and perhaps the rebuilding of destroyed villages.
 Except for the drawing of borders, virtually every question that bedevils Israeli–Palestinian peace negotiations will become a domestic problem setting the new political entity aflame....
 Two nationalities who have desperately sought a political frame for cultural and social independence would wrestle over control of language, art, street names, and schools."
 Gorenberg wrote that in the best case, the new state would be paralyzed by endless arguments, and in the worst case, constant disagreements would erupt into violence.

 Gorenberg wrote that in addition to many of the problems with the one-state solution described above, the hypothetical state would collapse economically, as the Israeli Jewish intelligentsia would in all likelihood emigrate, writing that "financing development in majority-Palestinian areas and bringing Palestinians into Israel's social welfare network would require Jews to pay higher taxes or receive fewer services.
 But the engine of the Israeli economy is high-tech, an entirely portable industry.
 Both individuals and companies will leave."
 As a result, the new binational state would be financially crippled.